Skip to main content

 Zkp2pClientThe canonical SDK client for reads, writes, and API-backed flowsClient Reference

-peerExtensionSdkPeer extension detection, connection, and onramp deeplink helpersOnramp Integration
+peerExtensionSdkPeer extension detection, connection, and headless metadata bridge helpersOnramp Integration

 client.indexerAdvanced deposit, intent, and fulfillment queriesClient Reference